 Here are other things you need to consider before starting an education agency.

 Show Your Desire for Continuous Improvements

 There are several ways to show your would-be partners that you are serious about your professional growth.
 Have a good website and update it regularly.
-Make sure that you and your study abroad company take Education Agent Courses that are recognized by the industry.
+Make sure that you and your study abroad company take those education agent courses which are recognized by the industry.
 Each new certification would add to your education agency’s reputation.
-To keep up with the trend and explore opportunities you should attend or organize education fairs and seminars on a regular basis.
+To keep up with the recent trends, you should explore new opportunities and attend or organize education fairs and seminars on a regular basis.
 This is important to nurture and maintain your university partnerships.